metalcycling/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: center_of_mass

     Center of mass.
-Also available as :meth:`GetCenterOfMass`
+Also available as :meth:`GetCenterOfMass`.

     :type: :class:`~ost.geom.Vec3`

+  .. attribute:: geometric_center

+    Mid-point of the axis aligned bounding box of the chain.
+    Also available as :meth:`GetGeometricCenter`

+    :type: Vec3

   .. attribute:: description